marsupialmarcos/Resources/README.md

 - [Javascript.info](https://javascript.info/) - The Modern JavaScript Tutorial

-- [SICP](https://github.com/marsupialmarcos/Resources/blob/master/Structure%20and%20Interpretation%20of%20Computer%20Programs.pdf) - Structure and Interpretation of Computer Programs for js
+- [SICP](https://github.com/marsupialmarcos/Resources/blob/master/Structure%20and%20Interpretation%20of%20Computer%20Programs.pdf) - Structure and Interpretation of Computer Programs for JS
 - [VisuAlgo](https://visualgo.net) - A tool for visualizing Algorithms and Data Structures

 - [Javascript-Visualizer](https://tylermcginnis.com/javascript-visualizer/) - A tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript